Samuel Gompers: Young worker at the bench

 The tobacco leaf was prepared by strippers who drew the leaves from the heavy stem and put them into pads of about fifty.
 The leaves had to be handled carefully to prevent tearing.
 The craftsmanship of the cigarmaker was shown in his ability to utilize wrappers to the best advantage to shave off the unusable to a hairbreadth, to roll so as to cover holes in the leaf and to use both hands so as to make a perfectly shaped and rolled product.
 These things a good cigarmaker learned to do more or less mechanically, which left us free to think, talk, listen, or sing.
 I loved the freedom of that work, for I had earned the mind-freedom that accompanied skill as a craftsman.
 I was eager to learn from discussion and reading or to pour out my feelings in song."

 The day after his seventeenth birthday he married his co-worker, sixteen-year-old Sophia Julian.
 Together they had many children, but only six survived infancy.

 In 1873, Gompers moved to the cigar maker David Hirsch & Company, a "high-class shop where only the most skilled workmen were employed".
 Gompers later called this change of employers "one of the most important changes in my life", for at Hirsch's—a union shop operated by an émigré German socialist—Gompers came into contact with an array of German-speaking cigar makers—"men of keener mentality and wider thought than any I had met before", he recalled.
-Gompers learned German and absorbed many of the ideas of his shop mates, developing a particular admiration for the ideas of the former secretary of the International Workingmen's Association, Karl Laurrell.
+Gompers learned German and absorbed many of the ideas of his shopmates, developing a particular admiration for the ideas of the former secretary of the International Workingmen's Association, Karl Laurrell.
 Laurrell took Gompers under his wing, challenging his more simplistic ideas and urging Gompers to put his faith in the organized economic movement of trade unionism rather than the socialist political movement.